ubes-exped/constitution/Constitution.md

 4. Not less than two-thirds of the Society members shall be full members of the University of Bristol Students’ Union.
 5. The secretary shall keep a list of all members.
 6. There shall be a subscription fee levied for membership, which shall be fixed at the discretion of the Expeditions Society Committee being no less than the minimum rate demanded by the Societies Network.
+7. Full membership shall be granted indefinitely to everyone who has paid any membership fees prior to March 2020, to compensate for lost society events during the lockdown.

 ## Privileges of Membership